-Then, ice concentration for a pixel (Fp) inside the search window can be calculated by where $B{water}$ is the reflectance/temperature of pure water pixels, $B{ice}$ is the reflectance/temperature of pure ice pixels; $B_p$ is the observed reflectance/temperature of the pixel, of which ice concentration will be calculated.
-In this algorithm, reflectance at GOES-R ABI band 2 (0.64 $\mu$ m) is selected in daytime, and surface skin temperature is selected both in daytime and in nighttime.
+Then, ice concentration for a pixel (F_p) inside the search window can be calculated by where B{water} is the reflectance/temperature of pure water pixels, B{ice} is the reflectance/temperature of pure ice pixels; B_p is the observed reflectance/temperature of the pixel, of which ice concentration will be calculated.
+In this algorithm, reflectance at 0.64 μ m, VIIRS band M5 and ABI band 2, is selected in daytime, and surface skin temperature is selected at nighttime.
+Surface skin temperature can also be used in daytime.
 Whether the final ice concentration in daytime uses only the retrievals from reflectance, or only the retrievals from surface skin temperature, or the optimal combination of both retrievals need further investigation.
-In the current version of this algorithm, ice concentration from the reflectance is used.
-The spatial resolution is 0.5 km at 0.64 μm band, and 2.0 km for surface temperature at sub-satellite FOV.
+In the current version of this algorithm, ice concentration from the reflectance is used in the daytime.
+For VIIRS, the spatial resolution is 0.750 km; for ABI, the spatial resolution is 0.5 km at 0.64 μ m band, and 2.0 km for surface temperature at sub-satellite FOV.